Face to face support

 You can contact one of our volunteer support workers during the helpline hours and they will arrange for someone to call you back.
 Alternatively, you can leave a message on our answerphone with a safe telephone number and convenient time for us to call you and someone will call you back.
 All messages left on the answerphone are responded to within 24 hours.
 When you contact us we will explain the types of support that are on offer, and ask you what you would prefer.
-If you choose to have face to face support, we will ask you for some initial basic information, such as your name, address, contact number etc. Then a volunteer support worker or the Service Manager will call you at a convenient time to gather a little more information in order to arrange the type of service you are looking for.
+If you choose to have face to face support, we will ask you for some initial basic information, such as your name, address, contact number etc. Then a specialist support worker will call you at a convenient time to gather a little more information in order to arrange the type of service you are looking for.

 Where can I have my face to face support?